gunbux/birthday-schedule/README.md

 </ol>

 ### Usage
-Typing 'bday' without arguments will print the next birthday. \n 'bday ls' will list all the birthdays in random order. \n Use 'bday add' and 'bday del' to modify the birthday list. \n
+Typing 'bday' without arguments will print the next birthday.
+'bday ls' will list all the birthdays in random order.
+Use 'bday add' and 'bday del' to modify the birthday list.

 ### Updates
 <ul>